makman568/algofun/pq/traffic/consensus_traffic.md

 2.  **Source of Late Traffic is Identified:** The granular `late_` vote metrics confirm that messages arriving after a step is complete are the remaining `soft` and `cert` votes from the theoretical committee, not `Next` votes as previously hypothesized.
 3.  **Total Messages Exceed Theory:** When late votes are included, the node processes ~629 soft and ~335 cert votes per round on average—materially higher than the ≈354/233 unique-voter expectations.
 The per-proposal detail proves this isn’t double-counting the same accounts: the extra traffic is dominated by losing proposals whose committees keep voting after quorum has already been reached for the winner.
 The theoretical model remains accurate for predicting *participants*; the higher message totals reflect network amplification (duplicate deliveries plus competing proposals) that must be considered when modeling raw traffic.

-For practical bandwidth modeling, operators should use the empirically measured totals (~629 soft, ~335 cert, ~970 core messages) rather than the theoretical baseline (~607), since the ≈1.6× amplification created by competing proposals and redundant delivery is a persistent network characteristic.
+For practical bandwidth modeling, operators should use the empirically measured totals (~629 soft, ~335 cert, ~970 core messages) rather than the theoretical baseline (~607), since the ≈1.6× amplification created by competing proposals and redundant delivery is a persistent network characteristic (per the 624-round summary and 337-round detail logs).

 ## 10. Conclusion